UB-Mannheim/PalMA/README.md

 ------------

-Mannheim University Library develops and installs the PalMA web application on mini pcs running Debian GNU Linux (Jessie).
+Mannheim University Library develops and installs the PalMA web application on mini PCs running Debian GNU Linux (Stretch).
 Other Linux based hardware and software combination can also be used, but might require some smaller modifications.